devcode1981/File-Provider-Storage/doc/set-up-gdk.md

     echo 0.0.0.0 > host

+You can also override the host name used by the Rails instance (specified by the `host` value in `gitlab/config/gitlab.yml`).

+     echo my.gitlab.dev > hostname

 If you want to work on GitLab CI you will need to install [GitLab Runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner).

 To enable the OpenLDAP server, see the OpenLDAP instructions in this [README](./howto/ldap.md).